 While this entry is not entirely a fantastical piece, Bernard Cornwell’s Saxon Tales display the sort of medieval accuracy that George R.R.
 Martin is fond of using in his works.

 The first book in the series, The Last Kingdom, follow the adventures of Uhtred, son of Uhtred who is separated from his family at a tender age, and raised by Vikings.
 Both books cover similar timelines as the hit Vikings series, with several of the movie characters making appearances in the books.
-Streaming giants, Netflix in collaboration with the BBC adapted The Last Kingdom into a movie show, with it currently in the fourth season.
+Streaming giants, Netflix in collaboration with the BBC adapted The Last Kingdom into a TV show.

 The tone on display in The Saxon Tales is similar to that employed in Game of Thrones – Quick and straight to the point.
 And just like George R.R.
 Martin opined on his blog, Cornwell writes some of the best action scenes out there.
 You will also most likely be left enthralled by the extremely detailed war scenes spread across the books, in sharp contrast to what is obtainable in Game of Thrones.

 In addition, The Saxon Tales is remarkably audience friendly.
 Cornwell adopts a conversational style of storytelling which makes the books easy to read.
 And if you are a history freak, the 12 books in the tale will keep you quite busy.

 The last entry on this list of excellent fantasy thrillers you definitely have to read is Frank Herbert’s Dune series.
 Dune made its first appearance in 1955, and today, 55 years after, it is still as relevant as ever.
 There is a Dune movie adaptation currently in the works; hence, now would be the best time to catch up on the series.